azotova/solo/PRESS-RELEASE.md

 Write faster and better with writeBetter!
 Our mission is to facilitate communication between people through better writing.

 ## How to Get Started ##
-Just go to writebetter. and type in the word or phrase you are curious about.
+Just go to writebetter.azurewebsites.net and type in the word or phrase you are curious about.

 ## Customer Quote ##
 Writing is no longer a pain.
 My texts contain fewer stylistic errors, and I spend less time writing.

 ## Closing and Call to Action ##
-Next time you are struggling with a difficult text, just visit writebetter.io and try it yourself.
+Next time you are struggling with a difficult text, just visit writebetter.azurewebsites.net and try it yourself.
 Focus on your ideas rather than grammar and writing style.